Netanyahu’s AI-generated Persian video isn’t just propaganda — it’s a doctrine that normalizes live strikes paired with direct civilian appeals.

 Cold War influence operations were designed to be at least partially deniable.
 Radio Free Europe’s CIA funding was not officially confirmed until 1971.
 The structural separation between the information operation and the military action was deliberately maintained, because collapsing it openly would have undermined the claim that the messaging represented truth rather than belligerence.
 That separation is now gone.

 This is also not the first time Netanyahu has attempted this specific move.
-During the 12-day war with Iran in June 2025, Netanyahu called on Iranians to “stand up and let your voices be heard,” framing Israeli bombardment as “clearing the path for you to achieve your freedom.”
+During the June 2025 Iran war, Netanyahu called on Iranians to “stand up and let your voices be heard,” framing Israeli bombardment as “clearing the path for you to achieve your freedom.”
 No mass protests materialized.
-But the Intercept documented what followed: a coordinated AI-driven Persian-language influence campaign — exposed by Citizen Lab — that used fake news reports, deepfake videos of Iranian singers, and inauthentic social media accounts pushing pro-Israel, pro-Pahlavi content.
+But The Intercept documented what followed: a Citizen Lab documented campaign — coordinated, AI-driven, Persian-language — that used fake news reports, deepfake videos of Iranian singers, and inauthentic social media accounts pushing pro-Israel, pro-Pahlavi content.
 The February 28 video is not an improvisation.
 It is the escalation of an infrastructure that has been operational for months.

 The Claim Being Made Is About Sovereignty

 The video is not primarily a persuasion effort.
 As a persuasion effort, it is of limited direct effectiveness — Iranians’ internet access has been heavily disrupted by their own government, and there is no evidence that the June 2025 appeals produced the mass uprising they called for.
-The Conversation notes that Iran’s coercive state apparatus, particularly the IRGC, remains solidly behind the regime, making a public uprising very unlikely under current conditions.
+Iran’s coercive state apparatus, IRGC regime support in particular, remains solidly behind the government, making a public uprising very unlikely under current conditions.

 The function of the video is not to move masses in Tehran.
 It is to establish a legitimacy claim.
 When Netanyahu speaks in Persian to the Iranian people while bombing them, he is not asking for their permission.
 He is asserting the right to speak over their government to them — to position himself as the more authentic representative of their interests than their own state.
 That assertion, made publicly and defended by allies, is what does the normative work.